jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 18, 2024**_
+Learning again about perceptron models and neural network models for natural language training.

 _**June 16, 2024**_
 Used vectorization of words to cluster target words paraphrases into different clusters.
 For example, "apple" can mean a fruit or a computing device.
 Made use of the sklearn library to run clustering algorithms.